Ally logo. Go to Ally.com

 How long do you have to roll over a 401(k)?

-Many employers will roll your 401(k) over for you, but if that’s not the case they may disburse your account (aka write you a check for the amount that was in your retirement account).
-In this scenario, you will have 60 days to move that money to your new account.
-If you don’t, you’ll have to pay early withdrawal penalty taxes.
+Many employers will roll your 401(k) over for you, but if that’s not the case, they may disburse your account.
+In this scenario, you will have 60 days to move the money to your new account.

 Do I have to pay taxes when rolling over a 401(k)?

-As long as you move those funds over to an eligible retirement account, either an IRA or another 401(k), you will not have to pay any additional taxes on your rollover.
+As long as you move the funds to an eligible retirement account within the time period described above, you will not have to pay any additional taxes.

 How much can I roll over from a 401(k) to an IRA?